pac4j/spring-security-pac4j/README.md

 ### 5) Get the user profile

-For any Spring Security web application, you can get the authenticated user via the `SecurityContextHolder.getContext().getAuthentication()`.
+Like for any Spring Security web application, you can get the authenticated user via the `SecurityContextHolder.getContext().getAuthentication()`.
 If the user is authenticated or remembered, the appropriate token will be stored in the context: `Pac4jAuthenticationToken` or `Pac4jRememberMeAuthenticationToken`.
 As both implement the same interface: `Pac4jAuthentication` you should use it and get the main profile (`getProfile` method) or all profiles (`getProfiles` method) of the authenticated user: